kweinmeister/vllm-gke-terraform/README.md

 > - A GKE cluster with spot/on-demand node pools
 > - A PVC for model caching
 > - A Kubernetes Job to download your model
-> - A vLLM deployment (initially scaled to 0 replicas)
+> - A vLLM deployment (scaled to the number of replicas specified by the `replicas` variable, default 1)
 > - An internal Kubernetes service (no public IP)

 ### 5a.
 Configure `kubectl`